At NOLA Lending Group we make the home financing process easy. Here’s a short description of how we’ll move through the mortgage process together.

 To close your loan, you’ll need funds for your down payment, closing costs and prepaid amounts for property taxes and insurance escrow accounts.
-NOLA Lending Group will provide you with a Good Faith Estimate (GFE) of settlement costs when your loan is accepted.
+NOLA Lending Group will provide you with a Loan Estimate (LE) of settlement costs when your loan is accepted.

 How are your rates lower than the rate quoted by my bank?

 Due to the volume and quality of loans closed by NOLA Lending Group, investors compete for our business.
-We have an excellent rating with investors, so they provide us with the lowest rates available.
 The bank’s rates are usually marked up to help them offset their huge fixed costs of running the bank.
 We receive rate quotes from over 25 companies each day so we get to shop for the lowest rate available to make sure you’re getting the absolute best rate.

 Why choose NOLA Lending Group?

 Financing your home is about more than finding an attractive rate — even though NOLA Lending offers competitive rates.
-We provide in house processing and underwriting, which means your loan is always in our hands.
+We provide in house processing and underwriting, which means your loan is always in our hands through your loan closing.
+We do not service loans.
+We may assign, sell or transfer the servicing of your mortgage loan.
 We recognize that home ownership is the ultimate American dream and one of the largest financial transactions individuals can make.
 Every loan is as important to us as it is to the borrower.
 We are committed to providing our clients with the absolute best home-buying experience possible.
 We want to be your lender for life.

 What is the difference between a fixed-rate and an adjustable-rate mortgage?

 A fixed-rate mortgage has an interest rate that stays the same throughout the life of the loan.
-With a fixed-rate mortgage you have the security of always knowing exactly what your monthly loan payment will be.
-The interest on adjustable-rate mortgages can fluctuate (up or down).
+With a fixed-rate mortgage you have the security of always knowing exactly what the principal and interest portion of your monthly loan payment will be.
+The interest on adjustable-rate mortgages can fluctuate (up or down), which could raise, or lower, the interest portion of your payment.
 This offers you an opportunity to potentially save on interest costs.
 The safest adjustable-rate mortgages have annual lifetime rate caps, which limits how high your interest rate may go.

 What is a rate lock?